 Johnson inherited, but then escalated, a conflict that began during the administrations of earlier presidents.
 Here on May 13, 1965 LBJ "expresses his hope that a negotiated peace between North and South Vietnam can be achieved as a means of bringing peace and prosperity to all of Vietnam while thwarting Red Chinese ambitions in Southeast Asia" (Streaming video from Films on Demand, a TU Libraries' database).

 Off campus users click here to authenticate with your accessnet username and password, or enter your Films on Demand account username and password if you have one.
 Click here for other streaming video databases available through the TU Libraries' website.

 Vietnam War and Youthful Dissent

-Find below a 5-minute video reenactment of Paul Potter's lengthier, April 17, 1965 speech titled We Must Name the System.
-Potter, former President of Students for a Democratic Society, criticizes in his speech the role of the U.S. government in Vietnam.
-Listen for parallels in the language used by Potter to describe the conflict in Vietnam and the language contemporary dissenters use to critique the wars in Iraq and Afghanistan.
+Paul Potter, former President of Students for a Democratic Society, criticized the role of the U.S. government in Vietnam.
+Find below a 5-minute video reenactment of Potter's lengthier, April 17, 1965 speech titled We Must Name the System.
+Listen for parallels in the language used by Potter to describe the conflict in Vietnam and the language more contemporary dissenters have used to critique the wars in Iraq and Afghanistan.

 The Fall of Saigon

 On April 29, 1975, Secretary of State Henry Kissinger announced the downfall of Saigon and the end of the Vietnam War.
 Kissinger's remarks begin at 3 minutes and 45 seconds into the video.